What are vascular malformations?

 There is more serious type which causes symptoms from birth.
 This is due to a saphenous vein malformation.
 It is often linked to hydrocephalous and can cause a heart attack.

-The most common tests that are used to diagnose a vascular malformation include an ultrasound, a Doppler ultrasound, an MRI scan, a radiography, or a CT scan.
+The most common tests that are used to diagnose a vascular malformation include:

 What causes vascular malformations?